Maximize tax savings

 Both these accounts, as different as they may be, are crucial for any trading in the share markets.
 When, as an investor, you buy the shares of any company, you use the trading account to do so.
 The money is debited from your bank account and the shares are reflected in your Demat account where they are also credited.

-Similarly, when you sell your shares through your trading account, the same gets debited from your demat account and are then sold in the market.
-The proceeds of this sale is credited back to your bank account.
-Thus, in order to trade in the stock markets, it is mandatory to have both a demat as well as a trading account.
+Similarly, when you sell your shares through your trading account, the same gets debited from your Demat account and are then sold in the market.
+The proceeds of this sale are credited back to your bank account.
+Thus, in order to trade in the stock markets, it is mandatory to have both a Demat as well as a trading account.

 You can open a Demat Account following these simple steps:

 Step 1: Get in touch with an agent of depository or a depository participant to fill the form required for opening a Demat account.
 You may access the list of depository participants (DP) on websites of depositories like the Central Depository Services (India) Ltd and National Securities Depository Ltd.

 Step 2: Fill the account opening form with copies and documents of ID and address proof.